I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbcamdi/nc-usbcamdi-pcam-stop-capture-routine-ex.md

 <p><b>CamStopCaptureEx</b> returns STATUS_SUCCESS or an appropriate error code.
 This return value is the completion code for the read IRP.</p>

 ## -remarks
 <p>USBCAMD calls the minidriver's <b>CamStopCaptureEx</b> callback function immediately after the isochronous video stream is stopped.
 Typically, a camera minidriver selects an alternate setting within the USB video streaming interface that uses no additional bandwidth.</p>

 <p>The original USBCAMD does not call <b>CamStopCaptureEx</b>.</p>

-<p>This function is required.</p>

-<p>USBCAMD calls the minidriver's <b>CamStopCaptureEx</b> callback function immediately after the isochronous video stream is stopped.
-Typically, a camera minidriver selects an alternate setting within the USB video streaming interface that uses no additional bandwidth.</p>

-<p>The original USBCAMD does not call <b>CamStopCaptureEx</b>.</p>